digitalocean/container-blueprints/DOKS-supply-chain-security/snyk.md

 4. Click on the **Run Workflow** button and leave the default values:
    ![Game 2048 Workflow Triggering](assets/images/snyk/game-2048_wf_start.png)

 A new entry should appear in below list after clicking the **Run Workflow** green button.
-Select the running workflow to observe pipeline progress:
+Select the running workflow to observe the pipeline progress:

 ![Game 2048 Workflow Progress](assets/images/snyk/game-2048-wf-progress.png)